alestor123/shofar/README.md

 **Description:** Aggregates and enriches global event intelligence from major news sources using NewsAPI, disaster/emergency keywords, and geocoding.
 Returns only events with both a detected type and geolocation.

 **How it works:**
-- Fetches news articles from major sources (e.g., BBC, CNN, Reuters, etc.) using NewsAPI.
+- Fetches news articles from major sources (e.g., BBC, CNN, Reuters, Al Jazeera, CNBC, Fox News, MSNBC, The New York Times, The Washington Post) using NewsAPI.
 - Filters articles by disaster/emergency keywords (see `assets/json/keywords.json`).
 - Uses basic text matching to determine event type.
 - Attempts to extract geolocation (latitude/longitude) from article text using place names and geocoding.